 Fig.~\ref{fig:FP16vsFP64HPCG} illustrates the role of non-payload performance with respect to operand length.
-In the figure (for visibility) a hypotethic ratio 10 of efficiencies measured by benchmarks $HPL$ and $HPCG$ was assumed.
-The non-payload contribution blocks the operation of the floating point unit.
-The dominating role of non-payload contribution also means, that it is of little importance if double or half precision operands are used in the computation.
+In the figure (for visibility), a hypothetic ratio 10 of efficiencies measured by benchmarks $HPL$ and $HPCG$ was assumed.
+The non-payload contribution blocks the operation of the floating-point unit.
+The dominating role of non-payload contribution also means that it is of little importance if we use double or half-precision operands in the computation.
 The blue vectors essentially represent the case of $Summit$, the red vector represents the $FP_0$ value of $Fugaku$ (transformed to scaling of $Summit$).
-The difference between their $HPL$ performances is attributed to their different $FP_0$ values.
+We attribute the difference between their $HPL$ performances to their different $FP_0$ values.
 This difference, however, gets marginal as the workload approaches real-life conditions.